Some time ago I wrote up a minor project I'd done, rigging up Raspberry Pi OS to run on a Pi-Top. And then never revisited the post.

 It doesn't seem that long ago that I put together a Pi-Top and started tricking it out to use as a backup system.
 It was problematic in some important ways (the keyboard's a bit wonky), but most of all the supported respin of Raspbian for use with the Pi-Top was really, really slow and a bit fragile.
 While Windbringer was busy doing a full backup last week I took my Pi-Top for a spin while out and about, and to be blunt it was too bloody slow to use.
 At first I figured that the microSD card I was using …

 You've probably noticed from the datestamps of my last couple of weeks worth of posts that they were autoposted by an agent.
 This is because work has taken a turn for the extremely busy and I haven't had the time or the energy to write anything in particular; certainly nothing really useful.
-Rather than wasting everybody's time I decided to relax a bit by picking up an older project, namely a new war-walking rig, and making it work.
-Since I wrote that original post a few more security updates have come out for my phone and broke not only the …
+Rather than wasting everybody's time I decided to relax a bit by picking up an older project, namely a new war walking rig and making it work.
+Since I wrote that original post a few more security updates have come out for my phone and broke not only …

 Earlier this year I got back into urban hiking by taking up war walking again around home.
 Not too long after that, I started picking up buzz that upcoming versions of Android are specifically not going to make it easy (or probably possible) to wardrive or war walk by changing how the wifi drivers work.
 By this, I mean they're making it possible to trigger a wireless scan once every two minutes instead of whenver you ask it to.
 Unsurprisingly, if you read through that ticket's comments this is going to break a lot of other applications out there, but …